 While Lexus vehicles have been on sale in the U.S. for a quarter century, the brand is still relatively new in Japan where it’s celebrating its tenth anniversary.
 Lexus surprised the crowd by revealing a completely new concept at the show called LF-FC.

 Lexus said this new concept offers “a peek into the design and technology direction of the brand’s future flagship sedan.”
 If the next-generation LS looks as gorgeous as this concept, Leuxs will have little difficulty finding buyers.

 The second surprise occurred when we heard that this concept is designed as a Fuel Cell EV!
 In other words, this is kind of like a Toyota Mirai on steroids following a Hollywood makeover.

 Lexus let us stand on the same platform as TV news crews so we could capture its press conference on our video.
 Tokuo Fukuichi, Lexus International President, addressed the crowd in Japanese while we listened on a headset to an English translator.
-We’ve inserted some of what he said below.

 Here’s a turntable spin that we captured on video of the four-door coupe style LF-FC concept.

 To highlight the technology under the skin, Lexus displayed this remarkably detailed powertrain cutaway.
 Take a look at the exquisite detail behind the stunning spindle grille in our video.